ReactiveX/RxGo/README.md

 fmt.Println(item.V)
 ```

-`item.Error()` returns a boolean to indicate whether an item contains an error.
-Then, we use either `item.V` to get the value or `item.E` to get the error.
+`item.Error()` returns a boolean indicating whether an item contains an error.
+Then, we use either `item.E` to get the error or `item.V` to get the value.

 By default, an Observable is stopped once an error is produced.
 However, there are special operators to deal with errors (e.g. `OnError`, `Retry`, etc.)